margaretmf/margaretmf.github.io/spiritualinspirationandbiblelessoninteraction.md

 "A higher and more practical Christianity, demonstrating justice and meeting the needs of mortals in sickness and in health, stands at the door of this age, knocking for admission.
 Will you open or close the door upon this angel visitant, who cometh in the quiet of meekness, as he came of old to the patriarch at noonday?"

 "Truth brings the elements of liberty."

+* the law, Moses

+"For the law was given by Moses, but grace and truth came by Jesus Christ."

+* the light of the world

+"the light of the world", Jesus, "the light of life"

+* "continue in my word", "the truth shall make you free"

+* God knows all things

+"ye have an unction from the Holy One, and ye know all things"

+* children of light

+"now are ye light in the Lord: walk as children of light:"

 ## Week of January 11, 2020 - 'Life' - Inspiring Passages ##